-Under Mr. Blodgett's SEA, beginning in 2011 and thereafter, Mr. Blodgett is eligible to participate in the Xerox annual short-term incentive program on the same basis as is generally available to other senior executives of the Company, which means that under the Company's 2011 short-term incentive plan (APIP), Mr. Blodgett is entitled to a short-term incentive target of 100% of his base salary.
+Under Mr. Blodgett's SEA, beginning in 2011 and thereafter, Mr. Blodgett is eligible to participate in the Xerox annual short-term incentive program on the same basis as is generally available to other senior executives of the Company, which means that Mr. Blodgett is entitled to a short-term incentive target of 100% of his base salary.